typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-unnecessary-boolean-literal-compare.md

 ### Nullable Boolean Expressions

-The follow table shows the output of the fixer on comparions that compare a boolean expression to a boolean literal when the `fixWithExplicitNullishCheck` option is `undefined`:
+The follow table shows the output of the fixer on comparisons that compare a boolean expression to a boolean literal when the `fixWithExplicitNullishCheck` option is `undefined`:

 |           Comparison           | Fixer Output                    | Notes                                                                               |
 | :----------------------------: | ------------------------------- | ----------------------------------------------------------------------------------- |